adilbekm/personal_budget/readme.txt

 -- Make sure your Vagrant box is congigured to listen on needed port (8000) Check file VagrantFile for network configuration of your Vagrant box.

--- Install a flask extension called 'flask-login' if it is not yet installed.
+-- (Not needed) Install a flask extension called 'flask-login' if it is not yet installed.
 To check whether installed, run 'pip freeze'.
 To install, run 'pip install flask-login' (many need to put 'sudo' in front of command).

 -- Create your database in psql: run 'CREATE DATABASE dbname;' command You do not need to create tables yet.